Videobook: Video books

-In contrast to printed books and audio books which rely solely on text and audio, respectively, the basic component of a videobook is video.
-The video book can have on-screen text along with pictures and video clips.
+In contrast to printed books and audio books which rely on text and audio, respectively, the basic component of a videobook is video.
+The videobook can have on-screen text along with pictures and video clips.
 The text may be animated along with related audio background commentary.

-The student can watch videos in any order.
+Students can watch videos in any order.
 Once downloaded, no Internet connection is necessary.
 The videos use non-proprietary formats.
 The target market is usually an individual instead of an organization.
-Videobook materials may involve presentation software such as PowerPoint, screen-capture software such as Camtasia and text-to-speech software, such as TextAloudMP3.
+Video book materials may involve presentation software such as PowerPoint, screen-capture software such as Camtasia and text-to-speech software, such as TextAloudMP3.